 A 4 or 5 watt panel works great for small handheld devices, such as a simpler cell phone or mp3 player.
 However, many smart phones like the iPhone (especially the latest models) are extremely power hungry--nearly as much as an iPad or tablet.
 In general, you need at least a 7 watt panel to be sure you can charge most smart phones.

 If you want to start charging more energy-hungry items like an iPad, or you want to charge multiple devices at once, things start to get more complicated (and expensive).
 In general, you will need a panel with at least 15 watts of power.
 If you want to start charging laptops, you will almost certainly need a battery and an inverter.
 And if you want to charge AC devices, you are now in a new category.
 You will now need a pretty heavy duty panel (25+ watts, a battery, and a DC-to-AC inverter).
+It used to be hard to make those three components work well together.
+But now Goal Zero has a number of kits that make it pretty easy.

 Be careful of buying less wattage panels just to save money.
 Often you can get by with a smaller panel, but you will end up frustrated by the lengthy charging times.
 We experienced a lot of frustration charging our phones with 4-6 watt chargers.
 It would sometimes take 3-6 hours to get a full charge when an outlet or higher wattage panel would take 1-2 hours.